iterative/dvc.org/content/docs/studio/get-started.md

    for this project by specifying the file (within your Git repo) which contains your saved metrics.

-   So as you can see, DVC Studio simply requires your metrics and hyperparameters to be available in data files in your Git repositories.
+   So as you can see, DVC Studio does not necessarily require you to work with DVC repositories.
+It simply requires your metrics and hyperparameters to be available in data files in your Git repositories.
 This video further illustrates this concept.

    https://www.youtube.com/watch?v=5xM5az78Lrg